dsoskey/cogwork-librarian/docs/examples.md

 ### Skill checks

-This search identifies card printings that may read poorly to new cube drafters due to text unexpected gameplay or text errata.
+This search identifies card printings that may read poorly to new cube drafters, from unintuitive mechanics to errata'd rules text.

 ```scryfall-extended-multi
 # Uncomment this to search sub-queries one at a time